openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `doctype`: REQUIRED.
 JSON string as defined in (#server_metadata_mso_mdoc)

-The following is a non-normative example of an Credential Offer of type `mso_mdoc`.
+The following is a non-normative example of a Credential Offer of type `mso_mdoc`.

 <{{examples/credential_offer_mso_doc.json}}